gabriel-bornea/monadyssey/packages/monadyssey-core/readme.md

 ### Overview

-Monadyssey is a TypeScript library inspired by functional programming principles.
-It provides utilities for managing asynchronous workflows, explicitly handling errors, and working with immutable data structures.
-The library is designed to simplify common patterns in modern application development, offering tools that emphasize clarity, flexibility, and composability.

-Monadyssey addresses challenges such as retrying operations, managing structured error handling, and building declarative, reusable workflows.
+**monadyssey** is the foundational module, its purpose is to addresses challenges such as retrying operations, managing structured error handling, and building declarative, reusable workflows.
 By leveraging type safety and functional paradigms, it encourages predictable and maintainable code.

 ### Installation